kbfirebreather/rpi-digital-photo-frame/README.md

 ***************************************************
 Create directory for the pictures and shell scripts to be housed:

-1. cd /home/pi
+1. cd pictures

-2. sudo mkdir pictures
+2. sudo mkdir images

-3. Copy contents of the pictures directory in this repository to the pictures directory you just created
+3. Copy your images into the images dir

 4. sudo chmod +x *.sh